hypenotic/magnetics/custom/plugins/gravityforms-html5-placeholders/readme.txt

 = Requirements =
 This plugin requires prior installation and activation of [Gravity Forms](http://www.gravityforms.com/) plugin by [Rocketgenius](http://www.rocketgenius.com/) ver.
-1.7 and above.
+1.7 to 1.8.22.

 = Tested =
 Up to Gravity Forms plugin ver.
 1.8.22. **Gravity Forms ver.
-1.9.x is not yet supported.**
+1.9.x and above will not be supported.**

 == Installation ==